vsanthanam/VSAlert/README.md

 # VSAlertController
-An drop-in replacement for UIAlertController that looks a hell of a lot better, built in Objective-C. Based on Codedio's aweomse Swift library, PMAlertController (https://github.com/Codeido/PMAlertController).
+An drop-in replacement for UIAlertController that looks a hell of a lot better, built in Objective-C. Based on Codedio's aweomse Swift library, [PMAlertController](https://github.com/Codeido/PMAlertController).

 Like PMAlertController, VSAlertController builds on the functionality of UIAlertController by adding: